energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 |`4`|[Responsibilities and Expectations](05-FOSS-Terms-Intro-responsibilities-and-expectations.md)| helps to set expectations what to expect from Open Source in the narrower sense and what not. <br />**Caveat:** This section is work-in-progress and will need to be extended with the help of various Energinet functions - it is outside of the authors field of knowledge.| Beginner |
 |`5`|[Public sector specific considerations and specialities](06-FOSS-Terms-Intro-public-sector-specialties.md)|highlights - as much as they're known - possible **specialties arising from the public sector and TSO environment**. <br />**Caveat:** This section is work-in-progress and will need to be extended with the help of various Energinet functions - it is outside of the authors field of knowledge.| Beginner |

 Another guide deals with FOSS strategy.
-It connects and uses the material of this guide: [FOSS strategy](https://github.com/project-origin/origin-collaboration/blob/main/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md)
+It connects and uses the material of this guide: [FOSS Strategy Guide]

 The fourth and fifth section also highlights boundaries between publishers and users/contributors.
 This is important to understand, because it is a common misconception that "Open Source" is solely a license.
 It is not.
 It is a mode of engagement, including both the license, a social contract and governance, defining the boundaries between the two roles.